Daryl Dixon: Season 7

-After Negan chooses Abraham to kill, Daryl attacks him but he is held back by the Saviors.
-Negan proceeds to kill Glenn and then cows Rick into submission.
+After Negan chooses Abraham to kill, Daryl punches him but he is tackled by the Saviors.
+In retribution for this attack, Negan proceeds to kill Glenn, and then cows Rick into submission.
 Daryl is taken prisoner by Dwight back to Sanctuary, the Saviors' base.
 Dwight attempts to convert him to join Negan, but Daryl refuses.
 Later, Sherry helps Daryl to escape, and he is escorted to Hilltop by Jesus, where Rick and others are meeting to discuss the situation with Negan.
 After a tearful reunion, they all agree Daryl is a fugitive from Negan, while Jesus suggests Daryl go to the Kingdom, run by King Ezekiel, for safety as well as to try to convince Ezekiel to help.
 There, Ezekiel remains uncommitted since his deal with Negan is amicable but offers Daryl shelter.

 While there, one of Ezekiel's men, Richard, suggests a plan to lure Ezekiel into fighting the Saviors by having the Savior kill a woman whom Ezekiel has taken a liking to but who is staying outside of the Kingdom.
 Daryl realizes this is Carol and refuses to go along with the plan.
 He opts to return to Hilltop but stops to reunite with Carol on his way out.
 After debriefing the Hilltop community, he apologizes to Maggie for Glenn's death and she forgives him.
 Daryl then returns to Alexandria and helps prepare for a plan to attack Negan the next time he comes.
 However, they find Dwight has arrived, who swears that he wants to help them stop Negan despite Daryl's reservations.
 Negan does launch a surprise attack on Alexandria, but the timely arrival of the Hilltop and Kingdom communities allow them to overpower the Saviors and their allies, the Scavengers, and the three communities agree to go to war against Negan.
 Daryl finds a note from Dwight swearing he did not know what Negan had planned.